-GASB Statement No. 90 - Majority Equity Interests, was issued in August 2018.
-The primary objectives of this Statement are to improve the consistency and comparability of reporting a government's majority equity interest in a legally separate organization and to improve the relevance of financial statement information for certain component units.
-It defines a majority equity interest and specifies that a majority equity interest in a legally separate organization should be reported as an investment if a government's holding of the equity interest meets the definition of an investment.
+GASB Statement No. 92 - Omnibus 2020, was issued in January 2020.
+The objectives of this Statement are to enhance comparability in accounting and financial reporting and to improve the consistency of authoritative literature by addressing issues that have been identified during implementation and application of certain GASB Statements.
+This Statement addresses a variety of topics and specific provisions of previous statements.
 The System has determined that this standard is not applicable, and thus has no material impact on the System's financial statements.